 What happens if I am stopped and searched?

-The police must let you know what their name is and what station they work for.
-They also have to tell you the reason why they are stopping you and what they are looking for.
-Additionally, they must record all the details of the stop and search on a form that they give to you.
+The police must tell you what their name is, what station they work for, the reason they are stopping you and what they are looking for.
+Additionally, they must record all the details of the stop and search on a form, a copy of which must be given to you.

-The search must take place in a public place, e.g. the street.
+The search must take place in a public place, eg, the street.
 However, if the officer asks you to remove more than your coat, hat, gloves or anything you wear for a religious reason, they must take you somewhere out of the public view.
-If the police require you to remove all your clothes you must be searched by an officer of the same sex.
+If the police require you to remove more than your jacket and gloves you must be searched by an officer of the same sex.

 You will be asked to empty your pockets and the contents of your bag.
 They can also search your vehicle, even if you are not there, but they must inform you that they have done so.

 If you are searched and found to be carrying an illegal substance/weapon, or police believe you have committed a crime, you may be arrested.

 If the police do not find anything, your details will be recorded for monitoring purposes and you will be free to leave.

 When you are being stopped and searched you do not have to provide the police with information such as your name, age, date of birth or address.
 However, it is advisable to describe your ethnic origin when asked as this information is used for monitoring purposes.